bilyes/otoclone/README.md

 2. Install `rclone`.
 To verify if it's installed, run `rclone --version`

-3. Configure your remotes (backup destinations) in rclone: `rclone config`.
+3. Configure your remotes (backup destinations) in rclone by running `rclone config`.
 For more details on how to install and configure rclone check out [their website](https://rclone.org/).

 4. Create configuration file for otoclone called `config.yml` in